-I am the registered owner of a freehold property in Haydock yet charged rent, why is this and what is this?
+I purchased a freehold residence in Haydock but still charged rent, why is this and what is this?

 It’s unusual for properties in Haydock and has limited impact for conveyancing in Haydock but some freehold properties in England (particularly common in North West England) pay an annual sum known as a Chief Rent or a Rentcharge to a third party who has no other legal interest in the land.

 Rentcharge payments are usually between £2.00 and £5.00 per year.
-Rentcharges have existed for many centuries, but the Rent Charge Act 1977 barred the creation of fresh rentcharges post 1977.
+Rentcharges have existed for hundreds of years, but the Rent Charge Act 1977 barred the generation of new rentcharges from 1977 onwards.

-Previous rentcharges can now be redeemed by making a lump sum payment under the Act.
-Any rentcharges that are still in existence after 2037 is to be extinguished.
+Old rentcharges can now be redeemed by making a lump sum payment under the Act.
+Any rentcharges that are still in existence in 2037 is to be extinguished.

 I am looking into buying my first house which is in Haydock and I am already nervous.
 I couldn't find anything specific about Haydock.
 Conveyancing will be needed in due course but do you know about the Haydock area? or perhaps some other tips you can share?

 Rather than looking online forget looking online you should go and have a look at Haydock.
 In the meantime here are some basic statistics that we found

 My father-in-law has suggested that I instruct his conveyancing solicitors in Haydock.
 Do I follow his recommendation?

 There are no two ways about it the best way to select a conveyancing solicitor is to get recommendations from friends or relatives who have used the firm that you are contemplating using.